Art (Fine Art) A Level

 To support your studies, you will be required to purchase relevant materials as outlined: Kit: £14.00.
 Includes: double sided tape, masking tape, glue stick, pencils, fine liner, biro, graphite stick, brush set, 3 x large bushes, glue spreader, A5 lino, 3 x sheets tracing paper, 2 x plastic wallets, A2 plastic portfolio.

-Fine Art links well with Photography, Art, Craft & Design, Graphic Design, Media & Film Studies.
+Fine Art links well with Photography, Art, Craft & Design, Graphic Design, Media and, Film Studies.

 Future Career Opportunities